The President Kennedy Assassination

 Among the persons who stated this wound at Bethesda Naval Hospital, one can quote James Jenkins (Assistant Autopsy Technician), James Sibert (FBI Agent), Francis O'Neill (FBI Agent), Jerrol Custer (X-ray Technician), John Stringer (Autopsy Photographer) and Dr. Ebersole (Autopsy X-Radiologist).
 In an extensive interview with his hometown newspaper in 1978, Dr. Ebersole said: "When the body was removed from the casket there was a very obvious horrible gaping wound in the back of the head".

 However, Dr. James Humes, in charge of President Kennedy's autopsy at Bethesda Naval Hospital, made a report that invalidated all these statements testifying to a gaping wound in the right rear of JFK's skull.
 The few photos that were supposedly taken during the autopsy even show the rear of JFK's head entirely undamaged.
 Conclusion: either these photos were doctored, or the right rear area of JFK's head was remodeled.
-Regardless, the drawing made by Dr. McClelland testifying to this gaping wound in the right rear of JFK's skull is clear and cannot be questioned.
-Dr. McClelland even stated that a portion of cerebellum fell out when he was treating the President.
+Regardless, the drawing made from the description of Dr. McClelland is clear.
+Dr. McClelland even stated that a portion of cerebellum of JFK fell out when he was treating the President at Dallas Parkland Hospital.

 Dr. Robert N. McClelland was one of emergency doctors at Parkland Hospital who held the retractor to keep the tissue open as Dr. Perry performed a tracheotomy on the President.
 It was the conviction of Dr. McClelland and other doctors in the emergency room the bullet wound of about 5 millimeters at the base of JFK's throat was an obvious entrance wound.
 I shall add that Dr. Humes missed this bullet wound because of the throat defect.
 It was not until the following morning that Dr. Humes learned by calling Dr. Perry that there was a bullet wound at the base of JFK's throat.